03

 Cantrip screenshot 4

-• An SDK shipped alongside the platform is worth the dual-target tax.
-Authoring + runtime sharing the same engine means a ruleset that validates is one that runs.
+An SDK shipped alongside the platform is worth the dual-target tax.
+A ruleset that validates is one that runs, by construction.